 The I-95 Airstaff Remembers Where they were on 9/11

-Unfortunately, despite taking place 20 years ago this Saturday, for many, the memory of where they were when 9/11 happened is still quite fresh in their minds.
+Unfortunately, despite taking place over 20 years ago, for many, the memory of where they were when 9/11 happened is still quite fresh in their minds.

 The devastating events of 9/11 took under two hours to unfold but have left a lifetime of impressions on anyone old enough to know what was going on that day.

-As we take a moment to honor the memory of that day, we thought we'd share with your our personal stories of where we were when the towers fell.
+As we take a moment to honor the memory of that day, we thought we'd share with you our personal stories of where we were when the towers fell.

 A little while later, we hear there’s another plane, and that they were carrying passengers, and then word started to get around that it was definitely a terrorist attack.
 I felt especially spooky because the owner of our restaurant owned a couple in NYC as well.
 So I began wondering if my NYC counterpart had gotten out ok, or was even affected.
 Then we just closed for the day, and everyone went home.

 Another thing that struck me about that entire time period was what an amazingly tight and honorable brotherhood both the NYPD and the NYFD had at the time.
-The bravery of those men and women who ran towards the towers as everyone else ran away, that's something that I have deep respect for.
+The bravery of those men and women who ran towards the towers as everyone else ran away, that's something for which I have a deep respect.